nazmul53p/project_setup-/README.md

 ## Editor Setup

 You can use any editor but as I personally prefer VS Code.
-I will give some instructions about how I prefer VS code to be setup for React applications.
+I will give some instructions about how I prefer VS code to be setup for React applications with Typescript.

 ### Plugins